-The focus of this course is to provide client-centered care to clients with acute, chronic, and complex healthcare needs across the life span.
+This course focuses on the provision of client-centered care to patients with acute, chronic and complex healthcare needs across the life span.
 The elements of evidence-based practice will be utilized to enhance the plan of care.
-Students are given the opportunity to gain cognitive, affective, and psychomotor skills in the delivery of client care to patients with cardiovascular, hematopoietic, and lymphatic disorders.
-Many of the patients may be more critically ill than those previously encountered.
-Students will also be introduced to the skills of intravenous phlebotomy and electrocardiogram tracing.
-Nutritional needs for these clients will be identified and addressed.
-Available sources of informatics will be utilized in the care setting to organize and manage client care.
-Prerequisite: NUR203
+Students are given the opportunity to gain cognitive, affective and psychomotor skills in the delivery of care to patients with cardiovascular, hematopoietic and lymphatic disorders.
+Students will learn the skills of intravenous phlebotomy and electrocardiogram tracing.
+Sources of informatics will be utilized in the care setting to organize and manage client care.
+Upon successful course completion, students will be able to apply knowledge and skills to safely care for a variety of clients with acute, chronic and complex healthcare alterations Prerequisite: NUR203